THE PROJECT

 OBJECTIVES

-The GameD project wants to overcome these issues.
-It aims to develop an innovative game focused on democratic citizenship in the face of extremist and polarizing efforts, reaches out to civil society by rolling out the game to youth workers and pedagogues, and involves young people in its development.
+The GameD project wanted to overcome these issues.
+It developed an innovative mobile game focused on democratic citizenship in the face of extremist and polarising efforts, reached out to civil society by rolling out the game to youth workers and pedagogues, and involved young people in its development.

-The project’s overall result will be the production of an interactive game throughout a participatory development process.
-This product is expected to substantially innovate the approaches of youth workers to extremism prevention and promoting human rights by providing them a digital product and methodology which is more attractive for their target group, i.e. youth.
-Not only are video games more in line with the contemporary needs of today’s youth, but the entire game development will use participatory approaches in the context of digital methodologies: young participants will co-create the storylines and design of the game.
+The project’s overall result was the production of the mobile game HATE HUNTERS, all through a participatory development process.
+This product should substantially innovate the approaches of youth workers to extremism prevention and promoting human rights by providing them a digital product and methodology which is more attractive for their target group, i.e. youth.
+Not only are video games more in line with the contemporary needs of today’s youth, but the entire game development used participatory approaches in the context of digital methodologies: young participants co-created the storylines and design of the game.

 Moreover, the video game is also an innovative approach for providing a more attractive training programme to youth workers, in comparison to traditional trainings and methods.
-By doing so, the project is also expected to contribute to the integration of new, digital methods into the daily activities of youth workers, thereby helping organisations to create a more modern, dynamic and professional environment.
+By doing so, the project contributed to the integration of new, digital methods into the daily activities of youth workers, thereby helping organisations to create a more modern, dynamic and professional environment.

 IMPACT

-The concept of this project combines practice, research and policy to develop an evidence-based, innovative digital product that is attractive to youth education.
-It combines research on extremism and gamification, current trends among young people in relation to the digital world and youth workers' experiences in a video game.
+The concept of this project combines practice, research and policy and developed an evidence-based, innovative digital product that is attractive to youth education.
+It combined research on extremism and gamification, current trends among young people in relation to the digital world and youth workers' experiences in a mobile game.

-This can be directly integrated into the working and pedagogical framework of the participating youth organisations, as they are freely available and include concrete guidance on how to use it.
+The game and the accompanying educational material can be directly integrated into the working and pedagogical framework of youth organisations, as they are freely available and include concrete guidance on how to use it.

 The project is expected to have a long-lasting, sustainable impact on European youth and youth work, including stakeholders, by improving their situation and promote participation through the interactive development, training, transfer and dissemination of an innovative online game, including training manuals.